Kasi (film): Soundtrack

-Release
+Release and reception

-The film received mostly positive reviews from critics.
-The Hindu applauded the off-beat attempt stating, "A film without predictable ingredients is a rarity.
+The Hindu's Malathi Rangarajan applauded the offbeat attempt stating, "A film without predictable ingredients is a rarity.
 The Kasi team has to be appreciated for its boldness, in telling a story, in a simple, straight forward manner without the evitable distractions".
 While Vikram's portrayal was appreciated, "As a blind man, with his eyeballs completely in and with facial twitches so typical of the visually impaired, his portrait is realistic", the two lead actress too received acclaim, "Kavya Madhavan and Kaveri, have excellently expressive eyes, which have been put to good use".
-S. R. Ashok Kumar said, "As the blind Kasi, he touched a chord".
+S. R. Ashok Kumar, also from The Hindu, said, "As the blind Kasi, he touched a chord".
 Sify noted, "Vikram, it goes without saying that he is the life and soul of Kasi.
 As the blind singer, he brings laughter, tears and a lump in one’s throat.
 Vikram has given an extraordinarily detailed performance, which only a Kamalhassan can do!" and summed up saying it's an emotionally powerful movie.
-Balaji Balasubramaniam wrote, "The movie is populated with characters that have a big effect, both positive and negative, on us".
+Cinesouth wrote "In the circumstances prevailing in current times, one cannot expect a better film in quality than Kasi.
+Also, one cannot hope to see better acting performance also in other films.
+One stands to gain when he chances to see Kasi immediately.
+It would be nice to Tamil film world also.
+For goods, films should not be omitted to be seen as they are very rare to come by".
+Visual Dasan of Kalki praised the performance of Vikram, Ilaiyaraaja's music, Gokula Krishnan's dialogues and unpredictable ending but panned the director for adding melodrama in Tamil when he handled the original in a subtle way.
 Kasi was commercially successful as well.